h4rdmol/ProgressionSystem/README.md

 1. There is a saving score widget in the end game.
 2. For now it is disabled but can be easily reactivated.
    ![image](https://github.com/h4rdmol/ProgressionSystem/assets/5227233/a56bc34e-5056-4c83-bca5-d2a223879cb5)

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) for more details.

+We hope you find this plugin useful and we look forward to your feedback and contributions.